 - Driver fatigue

 Of these, driver fatigue is believed to be the most common cause of driver negligence.
-Statistics show that those who fall asleep behind the wheel or drivers who travel longer than federal regulations mandate contribute to 40 percent of all semi truck accidents.
+Statistics show that those who fall asleep behind the wheel or drivers who travel longer than federal regulations mandate contribute to 40% of all semi-truck accidents.
 Although fatigue by itself can cause a collision, when it is combined with one or more other potential causes, devastating and deadly consequences can ensue.

-Why You Need a Semi Truck Accident Attorney
+Why You Need A Big Rig Accident Attorney

 - The company that leased the truck